cal3368/Final-Project-Code/README.md

 RUNNING:

-Navigate to the this Final-Project-Code directory
+Navigate to the Final-Project-Code directory

 Run: